w3f/polkadot-payouts/README.md

 ```
 $ cp config/main.sample.yaml config/main.yaml
 ```
-Now you can customize `config/main.yaml`, see [Configuration](#configuration) about how to do it.
+Now you can customize `config/main.yaml`, see the following configurations about how to do it.
 Once you are done you can run the tool with:
 ```
 $ yarn start